codio-content/HTML_and_CSS_II-Floats_and_layouts/.guides/content/Don-t-abuse-them--I--15f2.md

 </div>
 ```

-Don't use divs and spans if you want to make a list, then use a real list instead :
+Don't use divs and spans if you want to make a list, then use a real list instead:

 ```html
 <ul>